Starting your baby with solid foods is an exciting time!

 How much and when to feed your baby

-Many parents also wonder how much their baby is supposed to be eating and spend a lot of time worrying about whether or not they have enough breast milk supply, are feeding enough solid foods, or are feeding their baby often enough.
+Many parents also wonder how much their baby is supposed to be eating.
+They spend a lot of time worrying about whether or not they have enough breast milk supply, are feeding enough solid foods, or are feeding their baby often enough.
 When baby starts solid foods, their primary source of nutrition will still be breast milk/ formula.
 Interestingly, babies’ bodies do an excellent job of regulating themselves.
 They are more than capable of determining when they are hungry and when they are full.
-The key is that as a parent you are a responsive feeder and listen to your baby’s hunger and fullness cues rather than getting too caught up in the amounts they are eating.
+The key is that as a parent you are a responsive feeder and listen to your baby’s hunger and fullness cues.
+Rather than getting too caught up in the amounts they are eating.
 That’s right!
-We are saying no to – “just one more bite” and letting your baby tell you when they are hungry and full.
+We are saying no to saying “just one more bite” and letting your baby tell you when they are hungry and full.

 Feed your baby solids when they are hungry.
 Signs of hunger include baby being excited to be in their highchair, leaning or reaching towards food, or opening their mouth for food.
-Signs of fullness include turning away from food, closing their mouth at the sight of food, and covering their mouth to food – when baby is showing these signs it means they are done eating and we should not try to force them to eat any more.
+Signs of fullness include turning away from food, closing their mouth at the sight of food, and covering their mouth to food.
+When baby is showing these signs it means they are done eating.
+It is important to avoid forcing them to eat any more.
 When introducing new foods, offer these to your baby when they are happy and hungry to increase acceptance with new foods.
 Ideally, feed your baby when you or other family members are eating to display positive role modelling with food.

 When your baby first starts eating solid foods you can start by feeding them once per day and increase offering foods twice per day when baby is 7 months old.